andreidovlete/gbsg2-analysis/README.md

   - `survival`, `survminer`: Survival modeling
   - `reshape2`: Data reshaping for visualization

+---

+## Followed Steps

+1. Imported and cleaned the GBSG2 dataset from the `TH.data` package.
+2. Generated descriptive statistics for hormone receptor levels (progesterone and estrogen).
+3. Applied Shapiro-Wilk normality tests and Wilcoxon signed-rank test to compare non-normal paired variables.
+4. Produced correlation matrices and visualized them with heatmaps.
+5. Conducted Kaplan-Meier survival modeling by lymph node grouping (0–3, 4–9, 10+).
+6. Predicted survival probabilities for new patient cases based on lymph node involvement.
+7. Exported all relevant figures to EPS format for LaTeX compatibility.

+---

+## Justification

+- **R** was chosen for its powerful statistical libraries and reproducibility.
+- **Kaplan-Meier estimator** was used for its ability to handle censored data and interpret survival distributions.
+- **Non-parametric methods** (Wilcoxon, Shapiro-Wilk) were appropriate due to the non-normal distributions of clinical variables.
+- Results follow established statistical methods (e.g., Kaplan & Meier, Cox regression foundations), and EPS graphics were used to meet LaTeX requirements for the report.

+---

+## Key Results

+- Hormone receptor levels show **significant variability**, with non-normal distributions confirmed by Shapiro-Wilk.
+- **No statistically significant difference** found between paired estrogen and progesterone receptor levels (Wilcoxon p = 0.11).
+- **Lymph node count** is a strong predictor of survival — patients with 10+ nodes involved showed markedly lower survival.
+- **Kaplan-Meier survival estimates**:
+  - 0 days: 100%
+  - 1500 days: ~60%
+  - 2500 days: ~30%

+---

 ## Significant Test Data and Results

 ### Descriptive Statistics